AbsaOSS/atum-service/README.md

 For more information, see the [Vocabulary section](#Vocabulary) or `agent/README.md` for more technical documentation.

 ### Server `server/`
-An API under construction that communicates with the Agent and with the persisting storage.
+An API under construction that communicates with the Agent and with the persistent storage.
 It also provides measure configuration to the agent.

 The server accepts metrics potentially from several agents and saves them into database.
 In the future, it will be also